-Exploration of Opportunities:
+Exploration of Opportunities

-- apply their knowledge of school, work, and community involvement opportunities to develop a personal learning plan; - demonstrate an understanding of school and community resources and how these can be utilized to support their learning needs; - develop a portfolio of documents pertaining to self-assessment, research, and career exploration that are necessary for planning a pathway for secondary school success.
+- demonstrate knowledge of career options in order to assist students with decision making for postsecondary plans and life paths. - demonstrate an understanding of school and community resources and how these can be utilized to support their learning needs and explore postsecondary possibilities; - Develop a portfolio of documents pertaining to self-assessment, research, and career exploration that are necessary for planning a pathway for postsecondary school and lifelong success.